JustYorick/PrestigiousPigeon/README.md

 5. Open newly created Prefab -> Select the 3D Model
 6. In the top right, select the Z-Axis view
 7. Change the 3D Model rotation to look toward the camera
+8. Add the enemy script to the GameObject.
-8. Add the Healthbar prefab to the GameObject and set position above 3D Model
+9. Add the Healthbar prefab to the GameObject and set position above 3D Model
+10. Add HealthBar reference to the entity script.